AndreyOvchynnikov/movie-search-react/README.md

-# Image finder App.
+# App for search movies.
-It's written on Vanilla Java Script (add infinite-scroll) and use Pixabay API.
+It's written on React
+and use Themoviedb API.